Dog Behaviour Help Hub

 If your dog panics when left alone, barks when you reach for keys, or cannot settle once departures begin, separation work needs to be calm, structured, and realistic from the start.

-Separation-related behaviour can feel exhausting and emotional for owners as well as dogs.
+When owners talk to me about separation worries, they often sound completely worn down before we even get to the training plan.
 You may be dealing with barking, pacing, panic, toileting, destruction, or a dog who shadows you and unravels the moment leaving cues appear.
-This kind of problem needs a plan that protects welfare rather than pushing too fast.

 Jennie's Positive Paws supports owners across Essex, including South Woodham Ferrers, Chelmsford, Maldon, and nearby areas, with online behaviour consultations also available when that is the best first step for a home-based issue.